-Blacken the circle if the affiliate is not organized in Texas and does not have nexus in Texas.
+Blacken the circle if the affiliate is not organized in Texas and does not have nexus (i.e., physical presence) in Texas.

-Form 05-166 Texas Franchise Tax Affiliate Schedule
+Texas Franchise Tax Affiliate Schedule

 Filing Requirements: A reporting entity filing a combined report on behalf of an affiliated group engaged in a unitary business must complete the required information for each member of the group, including the reporting entity, on this form (Form 05-166).
 Attach as many forms as necessary.